 Criticism is a peer-reviewed journal that provides a forum for current scholarship on literature, media, music, and visual culture.
 A place for rigorous theoretical and critical debate as well as formal and methodological self-reflexivity and experimentation, Criticism aims to present contemporary thought at its most vital.

-Submissions of 8,000–10,000 words along with an abstract should be uploaded through the Criticism Digital Commons website.
+Submissions of no more than 9,000 words (including endnotes and bibliography) along with an abstract should be uploaded through the Criticism Digital Commons website.
+Manuscripts should be prepared with 12-point type, double spaced, with one-inch margins.
 Only original articles that are not simultaneously under consideration by another journal will be considered.
 Submissions should not have been previously published.

 Images and Permissions for Copyrighted Materials

 Criticism can reproduce graphics in black-and-white.
 Authors are responsible for providing digital images or glossy prints, securing permission to reproduce illustrations, and paying any required fees.
 Please provide proof of copyright clearance upon acceptance.